Anek240/SchoolProjects.github.io/README.md

 <strong>Delicate?</strong> No, no, no.<br>
 <strong>Absolutely fantastico?</strong> Finalmente, yes.</p>

 <p>Now, the safety ratings—ahhh, relax.
 We have them.
 Somewhere.
-Probably framed.
-Maybe slightly crooked.
-Look, nobody ever made great Italian food in a quiet, sterile kitchen.
-A little steam, a little yelling, maybe a chair that wobbles?
-That’s ambiance.
-Builds character.
-Builds immunity.</p>
+Probably framed.</p>

 <p><strong>Tony’s Italian Grill</strong><br>
 Come for the food.<br>